scandum/wolfsort/README.md

 -----

 This document describes a stable adaptive hybrid radix / merge sort named wolfsort.
-It is likely the fastest sort written so far for sorting an even distribution of random and ordered data.
+It is likely the fastest sort written so far for sorting a mixture of random and ordered data.

 Why a hybrid?
 -------------